Home / Recipes / Desserts / Cookies & Bars / Easy Italian Ricotta Cookies

 The dough mixed in the food processor.

 Move the ricotta cookie dough to a flat surface and gently knead a few times to form a compact dough.
-Wrap the dough in plastic wrap and then chill in the refrigerator for 30-60 minutes.
+Wrap the dough in plastic wrap and then chill.

 The dough kneaded on plastic wrap.